-Supplemental Security Income (SSI) benefit amounts are based on income received within a month.
-When income is within the SSI limits, income in one month counts in determining your benefit two months later.
+Supplemental Security Income (SSI) benefit amounts are based on income received in a month.
+When income is low enough to allow payment of SSI, income received in one month counts in determining your benefit two months later.
 This is called prospective accounting because it uses your income in one month to figure out your payment amount two months later.
-For example, income that is within the limits and is received in March determines your SSI payment amount in May.
+For example, income that is you receive in March that is within the SSI income limits determines your SSI payment amount in May.

-There are two principle exceptions to retrospective accounting.
+There are two principle exceptions to this prospective accounting.
 The first is when you first become eligible for benefits.
 At that time, all your income in the first payment month counts in that month.
 Then during the next two months any recurring (ongoing) income received in the first payment month counts again in the second and third months’ benefit calculations.
-After that retrospective accounting begins and the income you received in the second month counts in the fourth.
+After that prospective accounting begins and the income you received in the second month counts in the fourth, and so on.
 For example, you apply in April and benefits start in May.
 May’s income counts in determining your benefits for May, June and July; then June’s income determines August’s benefit.
 Even this exception has an exception!
-If you had income the first month May in this example that was a one-time payment, that one-time income would count only in May.
+If you had income the first month, May in this example, that was a one-time payment, that one-time income would count only in May.

 So this gets us to the question of how an overpayment can occur when a person is working the same amount and being paid the same rate of pay all along.